How does a data breach arise?

 - Discarded business computers, smartphones and tablets that are resold without being wiped clean.

 Many data breaches also arise because internal employees handle sensitive data carelessly.
 Or they are not aware that the information may be of interest to a third party.
 It is not possible to protect all information within your organisation.
 Make an inventory of sensitive information and handle it with care.
 Handling with care means, for example, not sharing the information with everyone in the organisation, and training the people who work with the data.
 When an employee is aware of the type of information they are working with and why it is important to handle it carefully, they are less likely to make mistakes or handle the data carelessly.

 A data breach may also be a violation of the General Data Protection Regulation (GDPR).
 If it is, the Dutch Data Protection Authority (Autoriteit Persoonsgegevens, DPA) can impose a fine on your company or organisation.

 If you have discovered a data breach, you must report this to the DPA within 72 hours.
 You must also notify the persons involved of any theft, loss, or abuse of personal data for which you are responsible.
 The GDPR demands that businesses register and file all data leaks.
 If you fail to notify a data breach in time, the DPA may impose a fine.
 Read more about the GDPR.

+Naturally, you do not want your sensitive, protected, or confidential company data to be exposed.
 Keep company information safe and prevent it from being viewed or made public.
 The greater the awareness and the stricter the measures, the better.
 That way, if equipment is stolen or lost, the risk of business loss or a data breach is reduced.
 Here are some tips for preventing a data breach: